csucdsi/DataFest/content/register.md

 title= "Registration Links"
 +++

-> Registration for DataFest 2021 will open in January 2021
+> Registration for DataFest 2022 will open in February 2022

 ## <img src="../img/team.png"> [Register as a Team](https://forms.gle/ZtKPYvpzJtc6AnPd7)